7–10 minutes

 Fuego

-Fuego has been a mainstay in the food hall and one of the places in Fnewick with the most amount of covers.
+Fuego has been a mainstay in the food hall and one of the places in Fenwick with the most amount of covers.
 It’s a smart tapas restaurant that offers up decent takes on classics like pan con tomate and veggie small plates.

 Dodge the pizzas, which are not up to scratch, but if you’re looking for tapas or just a few nibbles as a shopping break, you could do a lot worse across wider Newcastle.